Why is it warm in summer and cold in winter? Why is it hot in summer and cold in winter? Why is it cold in winter

 5 .
 Conclusions.

-a) Hypothesis 1 “changes in nature occur due to the change of seasons” was confirmed based on my observations about changes in nature in different seasons.
+a) Hypothesis 1 “changes in nature occur due to the change of seasons” was confirmed based on my observations of changes in nature at different times of the year.

-b) Hypothesis 2 “The closer the Earth is to the Sun, the warmer” was not confirmed, because the change of seasons is affected not by distance, but by the angle of inclination of the Earth's axis with respect to the Sun.
+b) Hypothesis 2 “The closer the Earth is to the Sun, the warmer it is” was not confirmed, because the change of seasons is affected not by distance, but by the angle of inclination of the Earth’s axis relative to the Sun.

-c) Hypothesis 3 “The higher the Sun above the horizon, the hotter and vice versa” was confirmed, because during the experiment, I made sure that if the sun is higher above the horizon, it heats the Earth more.
-This is what happens in the summer.
-And in winter, accordingly, it warms weaker, as it rises above the horizon below.
+c) Hypothesis 3 “The higher the Sun is above the horizon, the hotter it is and vice versa” was confirmed, because during the experiment, I was convinced that if the sun is higher above the horizon, it warms the Earth more.
+This happens in the summer.
+And in winter, accordingly, it warms less, as it rises lower above the horizon.

 6. Literature